eaton/angrylittletree/blog/_posts/2014-05-27-listen-or-gtfo.md

 ---
-layout:post
+layout: post
 summary:
-title:Listen or GTFO
+title: Listen or GTFO
 ---

 It’s Memorial Day as I sit here with my laptop, polishing the last few paragraphs of a post about building presentations on short notice.
 It’s a fun little bit of technophillia, but here in the final stretch, I’m struck by a simple thought: _It doesn’t matter._